octoblu/node-meshblu-socket.io/README.md

 ## conn.subscribe(params)

 Create a subscription to a device's messages.
-By default, subscribe tries to subscribe the connection to every type it has permission to view.
+If the connection is authenticated as the target device's owner, subscribe tries to subscribe the connection to every message type.
 To limit subscriptions, use the `types` attribute.
+If the connection is authenticated as someone other than the owner, it only creates a `broadcast` subscription.

 ##### Arguments